davidherszenhaut/flask_web_application/README.md

 This was my first dive into any sort of web development and I used it to familiarize myself with the basics of HTML5 and CSS3.
 I decided to use Flask to deploy this website instead of using just HTML5 and CSS3 because I had some prior experience using Python and wanted to incoorporate that into the project.

-The website can be found [here](http://davidherszenhaut.pythonanywhere.com/ "flask_web_application")
+The website can be found [here](http://davidherszenhaut.pythonanywhere.com/ "flask_web_application").